Buy and assign to

 • Give an example of bolt tensioning

-This course is ECITB.
+This course is ECITB approved.
 The Engineering Construction Industry Training Board (ECITB) is the skills, standards and qualifications body for the development of the engineering construction workforce of Great Britain.
 An arms-length body of the UK Government, the ECITB reports to the Department for Education. ecitb.org.uk